NearSocial/standards/types/index/Index.md

 In order for the API server to index the data, it should be given in a specific format.
 Otherwise, the API server will ignore the data.

-The format is `IndexData` which is a serialized JSON object with two keys: `index` and `data`.
+The format is `IndexData` which is a serialized JSON object with two keys: `key` and `value`.
-- The `index` value will be used to index the data across all accounts.
+- The `key` value will be used to index the data across all accounts.
 The API server will JSON serialize the value to create a unique string key for this index.
 - The `data` value contains the data to be stored.

 ### Likes example